 I first fell in love with Prince Edward Island through the narrow view of a photo lens.
-Its’ vast beauty shined through whether it was the picturesque countryside or pensive seaside.
-I was enamored with its quaint architecture, beautiful seashore and knew that one day I would have to bear witness to it to make sure that it was all real.
+Its’ immense beauty shined through whether it was the picturesque countryside or pensive seaside.
+I was enamored with its quaint architecture and beautiful seashore.
+One day I knew that I would have to bear witness to it to make sure that it was all real.

 I was fortunate to get that chance around this time last October.
 Fall was upon us.
-The leaves had begun to change, the air was crisp and the island was only occupied by the people left behind to brave the cold weather that was yet to come.
+The leaves had begun to change, and the air was crisp.
+The island occupied by the people left behind to brave the cold weather that was yet to come.
 Tourist season was well over which is what made this trip all the more appealing.

-While there was public transportation, it was imperative to rent a car so that you could spend time exploring all of the nooks and crannies of the island.
-There was always something incredible waiting just ahead and our impatience wouldn’t have been able to bear the constant interruptions of the leisurely island trams.
+While there was public transportation, it was imperative to rent a car so that you could spend time exploring the island.
+There was always something incredible waiting just ahead.
+Our impatience wouldn’t have been able to bear the constant interruptions of the leisurely island trams.

-We wanted to get away from the hustle and bustle of the big city and just relax and enjoy the wonders of nature.
+We wanted to get away from the hustle and bustle of the big city.
+To relax and enjoy the wonders of nature.
 We were not disappointed.
-Now, a full year later, I want to share what makes PEI such a special place to visit.
-Come along with me and explore the first installment of discovering the miraculous natural aesthetics of this wonderful island, won’t you?
+Now, a full year later, I want to share what makes Prince Edward Island such a special place to visit.
+Come along with me and explore the first installment of discovering the miraculous natural aesthetics of this beautiful island, won’t you?

 Another farmhouse.
 I think I am meant to live in one of these one day.
 I kept seeing them along the way.
 Universe, I am listening.

 More Fall beauty.
 I feel as though we were there at the right time because you could tell that winter was definitely on its way.

 We found our way to Covehead Harbour, one of the many beautiful national parks on the island.
 I spied a house off into the distance and had to capture it.

 Here's another farm that we happened upon.
 If I were ever fortunate to have one, I would want it to look just like this one.